MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Learning Theory; Book.
   - <details><summary>Digest</summary> The goal of the class (and thus of this textbook) is to present old and recent results in learning theory for the most widely-used learning architectures.
 This class is geared towards theory-oriented students as well as students who want to acquire a basic mathematical understanding of algorithms used throughout machine learning and associated fields that are significant users of learning methods such as computer vision or natural language processing.

+- When are ensembles really effective? [[paper]](https://arxiv.org/abs/2305.12313)
+  - Ryan Theisen, Hyunsuk Kim, Yaoqing Yang, Liam Hodgkinson, Michael W. Mahoney.
+  - Key Word: Ensemble; Disagreement-Error Ratio.
+  - <details><summary>Digest</summary> Ensembling is a machine learning technique that combines multiple models to improve the overall performance.
+Ensembling has a long history in statistical data analysis, but its benefits are not always obvious in modern machine learning settings.
+We study the fundamental question of when ensembling yields significant performance improvements in classification tasks.
+We prove new results relating the ensemble improvement rate to the disagreement-error ratio.
+We show that ensembling improves performance significantly whenever the disagreement rate is large relative to the average error rate.

 - The Hessian perspective into the Nature of Convolutional Neural Networks. [[paper]](https://arxiv.org/abs/2305.09088)
   - Sidak Pal Singh, Thomas Hofmann, Bernhard Schölkopf. *ICML 2023*
   - Key Word: Hessian Maps; Convolutional Neural Networks.